Jury members

 Bio

-Many of the films she co-produces have achieved worldwide success and won numerous awards at international festivals.
+Hanka is the Vice President and Executive Producer of Documentaries for Warner Bros.
+Discovery in Europe.
+She oversees the development and production of HBO Originals documentary films and series with a strong connection with the countries where MAX broadcasts in Europe.
+Hanka is passionate about nurturing European stories rooted in the rich local tradition of visual storytelling, resonating with global audiences.
 Hanka earned a Master of Arts degree from the Faculty of Film and TV Documentary Department at the Academy of Performing Arts in Prague.
 She continued her professional career in Slovenia, where she worked for over 25 years as a documentary director and producer, with a portfolio of more than 100 documentaries.
-She joined HBO in 2012 as an executive producer for European documentary production.
+She joined HBO in 2012.

 Ivan Bakrač